Wide stochastic networks: Gaussian limit and PAC-Bayesian training: PAC-Bayesian training in the Gaussian limit

-Note that $\ell(\hat f(x), y)$ has a null gradient almost everywhere for any random realization of the network.
-For this reason, a non-stochastic network cannot be trained directly with the 0-1 loss.
-However, this is not the case for a stochastic network, as the gradients of the expected loss are informative.
-The reason for that can be intuitively explained by thinking of what happens if we try to ``go down the stairs'' with GD.
-A single realization of the network will be a point on a horizontal step: there is no way to understand the right direction in order to go down.
+Note that $\ell(\hat f(x), y)$ has a null gradient almost everywhere for any random realisation of the network.
+For this reason, a non-stochastic network cannot be trained directly with the 01-loss.
+However, this is not the case for a stochastic network.
+The reason for that can be intuitively explained by thinking of what happens if we try to ``go down the stairs'' with GD, as illustrated in Figure \ref{fig:stairs}.
+A single realisation of the network will be a point on a horizontal step: there is no way to understand the right direction in order to go down.
 However, if we consider the whole stochastic distribution of the network, it spreads over all the steps, and it has a global view of the stairs.
 It is hence not surprising that the gradient of the expected loss is non-zero.